JackHumphries9/portfolio-website/content/_posts/declarative-vs-imperative-programming-which-one-is-better.md

 ---
 title: "Declarative VS Imperative Programming - Which one is better?"
 excerpt: "Recently, I've had a revelation.
 It has completely changed my perspective on code and software development.
-I've been coding for over eight years now and this has to be the biggest perspective shift I've experienced."
+I've been coding for over eight years now and this has to be the biggest perspective shift I've experienced"
 coverImage: "/images/default.jpg"
 date: "2022-03-30T21:54:50.000Z"
 ogImage: